Scott Carney: Awards

 Carney won the 2010 Payne Award for Ethics in Journalism for his story "Meet the Parents".
-In 2008, he was selected as a finalist for the Livingston Award for International Journalism for an article titled "The Bone Factory", he was also a finalist for the same award in 2010 for this story "Cash on Delivery" about surrogate pregnancies in India.
+In 2008, he was selected as a finalist for the Livingston Award for International Journalism for an article titled "The Bone Factory".
+He was also a finalist for the same award in 2010 for this story "Cash on Delivery" about surrogate pregnancies in India.
 He has been nominated for the Daniel Pearl Award from the South Asian Journalists Association three times.
 The Red Market won the 2012 Clarion Award for best non-fiction book.
 The Vortex was included on the long-list of finalists for the 2023 Carnegie Medal for excellence in nonfiction.

-Foxtopus Ink

-After closing down WordRates Carney launched the media company Foxtopus Ink with his wife, and former NPR editor, Laura Krantz.
-The company continued the work of WordRates with video courses and ebooks on the business of writing, while also producing Carney's audiobooks and the podcast Wild Thing—about the search for Sasquatch in North America.